lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 #### DFT_EN

 As its name implies, this signal enables DFT functions.
-This is accomplished primarily by providing functional isolation on the SOC inserted DFT TAP module and any other memory macros that are built natively with a DFT function (for example flash and OTP MAY have this feature).
+This is accomplished primarily by providing functional isolation on the SOC inserted DFT TAP module and any other memory macros that are built natively with a DFT function (for example flash and OTP).

 The isolation ensures three things:
 - The TAP controller is unable to issue instructions that would put the design into scan mode.